FabioCinicolo/C-Data-Structures-Project/README.md

 - Default constructor
 - Specific constructor with size as parameter
-- Specific constructor with a linear container as parameter
+- Specific constructor with linear container as parameter
 - Copy and move constructor
 - Destructor
 - Copy and move assignment